-In this pilot, two independent companies in the leather goods industry located in Hungary have joined CIRCULOOS project to improve the sustainability of a leather bag and smaller leather product using the leftovers in craft activities.
+In this pilot, two independent companies in the leather industry located in Hungary have joined CIRCULOOS project to improve the sustainability of their leather products.
 This pilot aims to integrate their operations, fostering a circular economy approach that maximizes resource utilization, minimizes waste, and enhances overall competitiveness in the industry.

-The two companies are Mototextil and B&A, each specializing in distinct aspects of leather production.
+The two companies are Mototextil Kft and B&A, each specializing in distinct aspects of leather production.
 They have been operating independently until now.
-Mototextil Kft specializes in manufacturing leather goods products but currently incinerates leftover leather scraps, leading to significant environmental impact.
+Mototextil Kft specializes in manufacturing leather products but currently incinerates leftover leather scraps, leading to significant environmental impact.
 B&A focuses on producing small leather goods, also generating waste during their manufacturing processes.

-Through this collaboration, Mototextil will supply its leather scraps of the production of a leather bag to B&A for repurposing into smaller leather products, effectively reducing waste and minimizing the need for virgin materials.
-Any materials not utilized by B&A will be listed on a shared marketplace, allowing other interested parties to repurpose them.
-Some other reuse organizations have also joined the collaboration (e.g. NGOs, kindergarten), who also take over sewing leftovers for own craft activities.
-The sustainability benefits of the proposed alternative to the stand-alone processes will be evaluated in GRETA.
-Through a comparative LCA, the benefits of integrating theses 2 companies will be determined.
+Through this collaboration, Mototextil Kft will supply its leather scraps to B&A for repurposing into new products, effectively reducing waste and minimizing the need for virgin materials.
+Any materials not utilized by B&A will be listed on a shared marketplace, allowing other interested parties to repurpose them, further promoting sustainability within the industry.

-This partnership could exemplify a CE model within the leather goods industry, demonstrating how small enterprises can collectively achieve significant sustainability objectives, enhance profitability, and strengthen market positions.
-If successful, this approach could be expanded to include additional companies, further promoting circular economy principles in the leather goods sector.
+This partnership exemplifies a circular economy model within the leather industry, demonstrating how small enterprises can collectively achieve significant sustainability objectives, enhance profitability, and strengthen market positions.
+If successful, this approach could be expanded to include additional companies, further promoting circular economy principles in the leather sector.